-Ken Jones is the founder and CEO of Third Lake Capital, a worldwide private investment firm dedicated to the investment management and capital deployment for a Forbes 400 family who own one of the largest privately-held manufacturing companies in the world with more than $10 billion in annual sales.
-Since inception in 2013, Ken has led and executed the vision, strategy and growth of the firm which invests capital in a broad array of asset classes including alternatives, real estate, private credit, direct private equity and funds as well as co- chairing the firm’s investment committee.
-Ken is a principal stakeholder in the firm and a side-by-side investor in all investments.
-He is also an active board member for numerous portfolio companies and serves on various fund advisory committees for firms such as KKR, Goldman Sachs, Argand Partners and many others.
-Ken additionally serves in a senior executive role in the underlying family operating business providing essential leadership in the areas of retail, finance, human capital, risk control, regulatory compliance, real estate strategy as well as advising the Chairman and CEO on a variety of company-wide initiatives.
+Ken Jones is the Founder and Managing Partner of Third Lake Partners, a global private firm dedicated to the investment management and capital deployment for numerous private clients who own and operate some of the largest privately-held companies in the world.
+Since inception, Ken has led and executed the vision, strategy and growth of the firm which invests capital in a broad array of asset classes including alternatives, real estate, private credit, direct private equity and funds as well as co- chairing the firm’s investment committee.
+He is also an active board member for numerous portfolio companies and serves on various fund advisory committees for firms such as KKR, Goldman Sachs, Argand Partners and others.
+Prior to Third Lake, Ken founded and served as Chairman & CEO of TL Capital which served as the asset management and investment arm for a US-based private family.

 Prior to joining CEA in 2005, Ken spent the previous decade in legal, government, and management positions in Washington, D.C. where he served as chief legal counsel and deputy chief of staff for former U.S. Senate Majority Leader Trent Lott and the Senate Rules & Administration Committee.
 He supervised the oversight of numerous legislative branch agencies including the Capitol Police, Smithsonian Institutions, Library of Congress, Congressional Media Galleries and Government Printing Office among others, with annual budgets totaling more than $3 billion and more than 5,000 employees.
 Ken also worked on national security and intelligence issues, held multiple top-secret security clearances (TS/SCI) and was instrumental in developing and implementing new continuity of government processes for the U.S. Government in the wake of the September 11th terrorist attacks.